My long-running Dell PC crashed and died last month, as did the brand new PC I bought to replace it(!).

 - keeping tabs on what’s happening in my industry

 - running targeted ads to reach just the right people (See the article “Facebook Ads: 6 Wins for Performers”)

-I’ve just done another post on some of the best uses of Facebook in 2017 for people who make their living as performers.
+I’ve recently done another post on some of the best uses of Facebook for people who make their living as performers.

 Yes, SurveyMonkey.
 You’ve probably filled out one of their surveys in the past.

 I have to say that, as someone who does their own booking, signing up with this service is one of the smarter things I’ve done.

 But what use could a musician possibly have for a survey tool?

 Asking questions of your audience is the very best way to inform your future marketing, allowing you to hear – in their own words – what your clients liked and didn’t like about your performance (or other shows they’ve booked).